griffingreat1/MultiplayerLib/MultiplayerLib/readme.md

 ---

-## Security notes
+## Security Notes

-- Default key/salt values are provided for convenience but you should generate and use a secure key and unique salt in production.
+- Default key/salt values are provided for convenience. **In production, generate or prompt the user for a secure key and a unique salt.**
-- Use a sufficiently random string for the `encryption_key` and a unique integer salt.
+- Use a sufficiently random string for the `encryption_key` and a unique integer for the salt to ensure proper encryption.

 ---